-- Disclose or avoid material conflicts of interest. - Obtain your consent prior to purchasing securities from you, or selling securities to you, for our own account (acting as principal). - Conduct proper due diligence on investment choices and review a client's investment objectives and risk tolerance (as provided by a client) to make suitable and appropriate investment - A recommendation meeting the ERISA "best interest" standard is a recommendation that reflects the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of recommendations or decisions on behalf of a client.

-- Act in your best interest by providing investment advice that is based on your stated overall financial situation and investment objectives. - Obtain prices for trades so that your total cost or proceeds in each transaction are the most favorable under the circumstance.
+- Disclose or avoid material conflicts of interest. - Obtain your consent prior to purchasing securities from you, or selling securities to you, for our own account (acting as principal). - Conduct proper due diligence on investment choices and review a client's investment objectives and risk tolerance (as provided by a client) to make suitable and appropriate investment recommendations or decisions on behalf of a client. - Act in your best interest by providing investment advice that is based on yourstated overall financial situation and investment objectives. - Obtain prices for trades so that your total cost or proceeds in each transaction are the most favorable underthe circumstance.

-What is your financial professional's role when handling an investment advisory account?
+What is your financial professional's rolewhen handling an investment advisory account?

 Your financial professional helps you evaluate your financial situation and investment objectives to identify the type of advisory program that may be appropriate for you.
-Then your financial professional discusses the type of advisory program that may fit you based on your investment objectives and any reasonable restrictions you may impose.
+Then your financial professional discusses the type ofadvisory program that may fit you based on yourinvestment objectives and any reasonable restrictions you may impose.
 Your financial professional serves as your key relationship contact for all of your advisory accounts.
 When handling an investment advisory account, your financial professional acts as a fiduciary to you and in providing services depending on the advisory program that you choose.
 For example, in our Contour platform, your financial professional has the discretionary authority to execute investment decisions on your behalf.